 4. Establish a routine

+Want a quick fix to feel better?
+Then take this one seriously.
 When you’re feeling at least a little emotionally sorted, start getting your life back in order one step at a time.
-How to feel better after a breakup in purely practical terms, you ask?
 Clean the apartment thoroughly, open the windows to let fresh air in, start eating healthy food, go to work on time, get some exercise, and so on.
 Plan your days and introduce productivity to them.
-Leave a little room for indulgence and the things that make you happy.
+Leave a little room for indulgence and the things that make you happy instead of reading break-up quotes all day to sit in your feelings or deal with physical reminders of your ex.
+It is time to change things up.

 Pooja wisely reminds us, “Heartbreaks are like fractures, almost everyone goes through them at some point in time.
 Treat yours like any other setback and don’t take it too personally.
-Life is much larger than one relationship, even if it doesn’t feel that way now.”
+Your relationship ended but you have not.”
 Keep these words in mind when you find yourself missing your ex again.

 Independence and self-sufficiency are stellar qualities to possess.
 But how to feel better after a breakup when you’re not okay by yourself?
-As you battle the thoughts of your ex, consider reaching out to a mental health expert who can help you embark on the path to recovery.
+As you battle constantly thinking of your ex, consider reaching out to a mental health expert who can help you embark on the path to recovery.
 None of us have the faculty of identifying our emotional baggage or unresolved issues.
+But a clinical psychologist can walk you through it.

-Pooja explains, “People must seek guidance from therapists, counselors, and life coaches as the need be.
-A breakup is a traumatic incident and most individuals need additional support to get over it.
-Therapy goes a long way in bettering one’s emotional health.”
+Pooja explains, “People must seek guidance from therapists, counselors, clinical psychologists, and life coaches according to their needs.
+A traumatic breakup can truly shatter you and you might need additional support to get over it, or any breakup depression you might be going through.”
 If you’re considering seeking help, skilled and experienced counselors on Bonobology’s panel of experts are here for you.

 They can help you assess your situation better and provide you with the right means to make yourself feel better after a breakup.
-Be kind to yourself throughout this journey; no one expects you to be back on your feet overnight.
-We remember the words of author and artist Mary Anne Radmacher: “Courage doesn’t always roar.
-Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow.”
+Be kind to yourself throughout this journey.
+No one expects you to be back on your feet overnight.

 6. Be open to novel experiences